Retirement

 Consider Your Legacy

-While your financial legacy is evidently important, you should also consider the memories you would like to leave behind for your family after your passing.
+That being said, keep in mind that while your financial legacy is evidently important, you should also consider the memories you would like to leave behind for your family after your passing.
 One of the best ways to cement your legacy is through a memory box, which can contain photographs and other personal effects designed to offer comfort to those you’ve left behind.